 By the time most runners reached Camp Roosevelt, where David Snipes was the impresario of the trail-side kitchen once again, serving banana-peanut butter canapés, hot soup and other goodies with caring, flair and a generous portion of heckling, the temperature was approaching 60 F.

-Newcomers to the race, such as Francie Hankins, Bernard Pesjak and Angel Krueger, were smiling coming into Snipes’ “gourmand-n-go” station.
+Newcomers to the run, such as Francie Hankins, Bernard Pesjak and Angel Krueger, were smiling coming into Snipes’ “gourmand-n-go” station.
 The warmth and sunshine were a treat for all.

 The long 12-mile trek north on the eastern ridge of Fort Valley to Milford Gap was a bit tricky in places due to deep leaves still on the trail, but Tony Escobar, Dan Aghdam, Natalie Kennedy, Danny Aghdam, Rowan Kennedy and Aidan Kennedy did their best to ameliorate any “bummage” due to rocks and leaves by providing a hot fire, good tunes, and as much aid as they could haul by hand up 0.7 miles of trail from the road head.